 Both teams (and others) exploited side-contracts with advertising firms.
 If Player A signs with Team B, Team B will pay Advertiser C a sum of money.
 Advertiser C then turns around and hires Player A to promote their product, using the money Team B just paid them, circumventing the salary cap.

 Prior to 1979 there was no rule in the NBA against drafting a player before he was ready to sign—thus allowing the Boston Celtics to draft Larry Bird in 1978 even though Bird would play another year for Indiana State.
-In fact, there was a specific provision allowing it (the "junior conversion rule", intended for players suffering financial hardship) but Bird was able to skirt the financial means requirement because he'd already been out of high school 4 years (he skipped his first year of NCAA eligibility when he dropped out of UI).
+In fact, there was a specific provision allowing it (the "junior conversion rule", intended for players suffering financial hardship) but Bird was able to skirt the financial means requirement because he'd already been out of high school 4 years (he skipped his first year of NCAA eligibility when he dropped out of IU).
 The NBA named the Bird Conversion Rule, prohibiting the practice, in Bird's honor in 1979.

 In Cricket, the rules state that if the ball hits the stumps but does not dislodge the bails, the batsman is not out.
 During the 80s, the Australian team played a tour match in India on April Fools' Day. in which they superglued the bails on, and then just stood back and let the ball hit the stumps.